good

 The software promises to help teams of any size, branch, or background to collaborate more effectively and complete projects more efficiently.

-We've heard all that (or something like it) from nearly every project management solution we reviewed.
-Below, we'll let you know what Wrike can actually do.
+We've heard all that before — namely from nearly every project management solution out there.
+Can Wrike deliver?

 Wrike Review